The Kokoda Track

 Train

-• To Rhodes Station, then a short walk downhill towards Concord Road and on to the Walkway at Brays Bay Reserve.
+• Travel to Rhodes Station, then take a short walk downhill towards Concord Road and on to the Walkway at Brays Bay Reserve.

 Find Out More